 Two lawsuits mentioned above involve a claim for damages related to an allegedly defective product due to its design and/or manufacture.
-Each lawsuit stems from a specific incident of personal injury and is based on traditional product liability theories such as strict liability, negligence, and/or breach of warranty.
+The lawsuits stem from a specific incident of personal injury and are based on traditional product liability theories such as strict liability, negligence, and/or breach of warranty.